KBNLresearch/OpenRefine-Wikibase/README.md

 ## Wikibases of the KB
 * https://kbtestwikibase.wikibase.cloud/wiki/Main_Page (non-official sandbox/prototyping WB instance, not part of the KB IT infrastructure)
-* http://www.localhost:81 (internal, formal test WB instance, part of the IT-infra of the KB)
+* http://www.localhost:81 (internal, formal TEST WB instance, part of the IT-infra of the KB)
+* http://www.localhost:82 (internal, formal ACCeptance WB instance, part of the IT-infra of the KB)
+* http://www.localhost:xx (internal, formal PRODuction WB instance, part of the IT-infra of the KB)

 ## Setting up a reconciliation service for your Wikibase instance